🚀 LangGraph Quickstart¶

 Congrats!
 You've used an interrupt

 to add human-in-the-loop execution to your chatbot, allowing for human oversight and intervention when needed.
 This opens up the potential UIs you can create with your AI systems.
-Since we have already added a checkpointer, the graph can be paused indefinitely and resumed at any time as if nothing had happened.
+Since we have already added a checkpointer, as long as the underlying persistence layer is running, the graph can be paused indefinitely and resumed at any time as if nothing had happened.

 Full Code